apnadkarni/blt/man/combomenu.rst

   **-state** *state*

-    Specifies one of two states for the item: "normal" or "disabled".
+    Specifies one of three states for the item: "normal", "disabled", or "hidden".

+    *normal*
       In normal state the item is displayed using the **-foreground** option for the menu and the **-background** option from the item or the menu.

+    *disabled*
-Disabled state means that the item should be insensitive: the default bindings will refuse to activate or invoke the item.
+      Disabled state means that the item should be insensitive: the default bindings will not activate or invoke the item.
 In this state the item is displayed according to the **-disabledforeground** option for the menu and the **-disabledbackground** option from the item.

+    *hidden*
+      The item is not displayed.

     The default is "normal".

   **-style** *styleName*